hweidner/check-mk-goodies/autopb/README.md

 The autopb script automatically creates hosts in Checkmk when [piggyback](https://docs.checkmk.com/latest/en/piggyback.html) data is available.
-It supports only the Checkmk Raw edition, version 2.1-2.3 (originally developed with 2.1.0p14 and also tested with current 2.2 and 2.3 versions).
+It supports only the Checkmk Raw edition, version 2.1-2.4 (originally developed with 2.1.0p14 and also tested with current 2.2 and 2.3 versions).
+Tests under Checkmk 2.5 are in progress.

 This is very basically what the
 [Checkmk Dynamic Configuration Daemon (DCD)](https://docs.checkmk.com/latest/en/dcd.html)